MuhammadAli-786/Emojify_DataScience_Project/README.md

 * Open that ip on any browser

-## Help
-If you need any help feel free to contact on email: amjadpitafi070@gmail.com

 ## Authors
 Developed by: Muhammad Ali and Team <br>
 Supervised by: Dr, Sandar Khawaja